mihai-gabriel/advent-of-code-2021/README.md

-# adventofcode
+# Advent of Code
-Advent of Code 2021
+Advent of Code 2021 Mihai Gabriel